 The UZI register is entitled to amend or supplement the CPS.
 Amendments apply as from the moment that the new CPS is published.
-The management of the UZI register is responsible for correct compliance with the procedure as described in paragraph 9.12 and for the eventual approval of the CPS in accordance with this procedure.
+The TSP management is responsible for correct compliance with the procedure as described in paragraph 9.12 and for the eventual approval of the CPS in accordance with this procedure.